andrewbridge/Musical-Review/reviews/Week 2 - The Chemical Brothers - Dig Your Own Hole.md

 21/30

-Favourite Tracks: The Private Psychedelic Reel, Lost in the K-Hole, Where Do I Begin?
+Favourite Tracks: *The Private Psychedelic Reel*, Lost in the K-Hole, Where Do I Begin?